 This SAI is not a prospectus.
-If the fund has more than one form of current prospectus, each reference to the prospectus in this SAI includes all of the fund's prospectuses, unless otherwise noted.
+If a fund has more than one form of current prospectus, each reference to the prospectus in this SAI includes all of the fund's prospectuses, unless otherwise noted.
 The SAI should be read together with the applicable prospectus.
-For a free copy of the fund's annual report or a prospectus dated 3/30/24, as revised from time to time, call Putnam Investor Services at 1-800-225-1581, visit Putnam's website at putnam.com or write Putnam Investments, P.O.
+For a free copy of the funds' annual reports or a prospectus dated 1/30/24, as revised from time to time, call Putnam Investor Services at 1-800-225-1581, visit Putnam's website at putnam.com or write Putnam Investments, P.O.
 Box 219697, Kansas City, MO 64121-9697.

-Part I of this SAI contains specific information about the fund.
-Part II includes information about the fund and other Putnam mutual funds, closed-end funds, and exchange-traded funds (collectively, the "Putnam funds").
+Part I of this SAI contains specific information about the funds.
+Part II includes information about these funds and other Putnam mutual funds, closed-end funds, and exchange-traded funds (collectively, the "Putnam funds").